AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

     RequestedTheme="Dark">
 ```

-For immediate results:
+Drastically changes the appearance of the app:

 ![dark theme](/blogData/xaml-cheat-sheet/dark.png)

 # Put styles in their own file

-It's a good practice to file data in specific location as opposed to putting every style into `App.xaml`.
-Later on, this will allow us to swap one style for another at runtime.
+It's a good practice to keep related code together and unrelated code separately.
+We will leave the viewmodels in the main `App.xaml` and move style-related code to its own file.

 Create a new **Resource Dictionary** (right click on a project, Add New Item > XAML > Resource Dictionary).
-I named it `White.xaml` and put it in `Themes`.
-Now, in `App.xaml` add `<ResourceDictionary.MergedDictionaries>` where you will specify which dictionary to use.
+If you call it `MyApp.xaml` and put it in `Themes`, use the following code in `App.xaml`: Add `<ResourceDictionary.MergedDictionaries>` where you will specify the path to the new dictionary.
 ```xml
 <Application>
   <Application.Resources>